 QC process Variant/ sample?
 Error modes addressed Notes Hard Thresholds sample Extremely noisy samples No samples flagged.
-Population Outlier sample Noisy samples 159 samples flagged (0.16%).
+Population Outlier sample Noisy samples 156 samples flagged (0.09%).
 Based on regressing out the PCAs from callset metrics, such as snp_count.
 Hard Threshold Filters variant Artifacts that cannot be detected in a single sample This has a simple implementation with high precision, which saves compute for downstream variant filtering.
-45,429,424 were filtered 657,238,701 were not filtered Allele-Specific VariantQualityScore Recalibration (AS- VQSR) variant Artifacts that cannot be detected in a single sample See [12].
+45,423,717 were filtered 657,151,220 were not filtered Allele-Specific VariantQualityScore Recalibration (AS-VQSR) variant Artifacts that cannot be detected in a single sample See [12].
 Sensitivity and Precision Evaluation both Poor variant detection See Appendix D for a list of samples.
 Auxiliary processes Ancestry sample Flagging sample outliers and allows calculation of population level metrics, such as allele frequency (AF).
 Error rate from holdout set (incl.
-Other): 0.045 Error rate from holdout set (not incl.
-Other): 0.008 Concordance vs self-reported: 0.877 See Appendix A. Number of independent, bi-allelic sites ("high-quality sites") used: 56671 See Appendix B. Relatedness and maximal independent set of samples sample Related samples, which confound analyses 4851 related pairs and 4071 samples in the maximal independent set See Appendix C. This process produces a list of the sample pairs with kinship score, calculated by Hail [13].
+Other): 0.046 Error rate from holdout set (not incl.
+Other): 0.009 Concordance vs self-reported: 0.877 See Appendix A .
+Number of independent, bi-allelic sites ("high-quality sites") used: 56695 See Appendix B .
+Relatedness and maximal independent set of samples sample Related samples, which confound analyses 4846 related pairs and 4069 samples in the maximal independent set.
+See Appendix C .
+This process produces a list of the sample pairs with kinship score, calculated by Hail [13].
 No samples are removed from the callset, but this allows researchers to easily remove a minimal set of samples to eliminate related samples in the callset.
-We believe that some participants were included more than once in the WGS callset (possibly due to multiple registrations and blood draws).
-Please see Known Issue #4.

-Below is the list, in order, of the steps to perform the joint callset QC in Beta:
+Below is the list, in order, of the steps to perform the joint callset QC in the Q2 2022 release:

-- 1. Sample Hard Threshold
+- 1. Sample hard threshold

-- 2. Sample Population Outlier
+- 2. Sample population outlier

-- 3. Variant Hard Threshold
+- 3. Variant hard threshold

 - 4. Allele-Specific Variant Quality Score Recalibration (AS-VQSR) [Filtering]

-- 5. Sensitivity and Precision Evaluation
+- 5. Sensitivity and precision evaluation